Dr. Adam Pajan

 An enthusiastic director of choral and sacred music, he serves as Director of Music at St. Mark the Evangelist in Norman, OK, The church successfully funded a $1.8 million campaign in one year to renovate and install the 1928 Memphis Ellis Auditorium Kimball organ.
 In 2022 he collaborated with colleague Joseph Arndt to preset the complete organ works of.
 César Franck in Houston, Ft.
 Worth, New York, Seattle, and Denver.

-Adam was formerly Artist in Residence at St. John’s Episcopal Church in Tulsa, OK, and was Conductor of the Oklahoma Master Chorale from 2015-2019.
-An active composer and arranger, his Preces and Responses Sets I and II are heard regularly at St. John’s Episcopal in Tulsa and on their widely-followed live stream.
+Adam was formerly Artist in Residence at St. John’s Episcopal Church in Tulsa, OK from 2017-2022, was Conductor of the Oklahoma Master Chorale from 2015-2019, and is an active composer and arranger.
+His Preces and Responses Sets I and II were heard regularly at St. John’s Episcopal in Tulsa and on their widely-followed live stream.
 Adam’s first recording, Romantic Resonance, was released on the Raven label in 2018 and has received several four-star reviews.
 Performed on the Kegg organ at the Basilica of St. John the Baptist in Canton, OH, it contains works of the late nineteenth and early twentieth centuries.
 For more information, visit adampajan.com.